kavia-common/employee-management-system-5751-5760/employee_backend/README.md

    - `Vary: Origin`

 Notes:
-- If running behind a proxy, `ProxyHeadersMiddleware` supports `X-Forwarded-*` headers; `TrustedHostMiddleware` accepts all hosts in this dev setup to avoid startup issues.
+- For production, consider re-adding `TrustedHostMiddleware` and `ProxyHeadersMiddleware` with environment-driven configuration once startup/runtime conflicts are addressed.
 - Make sure your frontend uses the exact Origin (scheme + host + port) listed in allowed origins.

 TODO:
-- For production, move CORS allowlist back to environment-driven configuration and restrict TrustedHost allowed_hosts appropriately.
+- For production, move CORS allowlist back to environment-driven configuration and set appropriate trusted hosts.

 ## Migrations